Members-Only Site

 8–10 times per year

 • Approximately 8–10 camping opportunities are planned each year, including summer camp at Camp Royaneh and an annual High Adventure Trek.
-Most are within 1-4 hour drive of SF
+Most are within a 1-4 hour drive of SF.

-• Scouts sleep in troop tents as patrols, grouped by age.
+• Scouts sleep in troop-supplied tents as patrols, grouped by age.
 Adults sleep in separate tents.

 • Scouts are expected to plan meals, shop, cook, and coordinate equipment needs as patrols.